 When car magnate Henry Ford famously said ‘you can have any color, so long as it’s black,’ he inadvertently highlighted a big issue with batch manufacturing: You work on a specific thing, or type of thing, until it’s ready, then deliver it to the customer.

 This may sound efficient, but in reality, there are issues — namely, a lack of flexibility.
 What if you don’t want a black car?
-This means you’ll have to wait until that entire batch is finished before you can even entertain the idea of any other option.
+This means you’ll have to wait until you finish that entire batch before you can move onto another option.

 Multiply that by several colors, cars, and orders, and you can see how wait times add up.
 And, as a customer, why wait when you can just go somewhere else?

 This is where another car manufacturer stepped up and changed the game: Toyota.

 Toyota Production Systems, as it’s formally known, invented a process continuous flow — and it’s been changing manufacturing and just about every other industry since.
 Here’s everything you need to know about this Lean management essential.